-Getting a Visa for my visit to Uganda-Step by Step Advice
+Getting a Visa for my visit to Uganda-Step Step Advice

 When – Where – How do I get my Uganda Tourist Visa?
 Here is the Official Way

 When-Where-How do I get my Uganda Tourist Visa?
-Presently, there is only one way to obtain a Ugandan Tourist or Visitors Visa, which is online directly with Uganda Immigration Department, and no third-party website that will charge you exorbitantly outrageous handling fees, and often you have no visa for your visit to Uganda.
+Presently, there is only one way to obtain a Ugandan Tourist or Visitors Visa online directly with Uganda Immigration Department.
+No third-party website will charge you exorbitantly outrageous handling fees, and often you have no visa for your visit to Uganda.

 You can still find information about getting your Ugandan Visitors Visa on arrival at Entebbe.
-While that was the case a few years ago, it is no longer valid.
-Today you have to acquire your Visa from the Ugandan online.
+While that was the case a few years ago, it is no longer valid, and today you have to acquire your Visa from the Ugandan online.

-On this page, you will find all the pertaining: When – Where – How do I get my Uganda Tourist Visa?
-Here we have you Step by Step Advice as how to successfully obtain your Ugandan Visa for you’re planned visit to or Safari in the Pearl of Africa – Uganda.
+On this page, you will find everything about When – Where – How do I get my Uganda Tourist Visa?
+Here we have step-by-step advice on successfully obtaining your Ugandan Visa for your planned visit to our Safari in the Pearl of Africa – Uganda.

-The Ugandan Department \immigration has and is working with the Uganda Tourist Board and the Association of Uganda Tour Operators to keep applying for a Tourist Visa simple and easy.
-While we as Uganda Tour Operators, prefer obtaining a visa on arrival, we fully understand the reasoning for online applications.
+The Ugandan Department \immigration is working with the Uganda Tourist Board and the Association of Uganda Tour Operators to keep applying for a Tourist Visa simply and easily.
+While we, as Uganda Tour Operators, prefer obtaining a visa on arrival, we fully understand the reasoning for online applications.

 We provide our Clients coming on a Safari with support and assistance, including documentation as they apply for their Visitors Visa to Uganda.
 That includes their safari itinerary and time in Uganda from beginning to end.

-This page was created to eliminate the confusion about getting your Ugandan Tourist Visa processed.
+This page was created to eliminate confusion about processing your Ugandan Tourist Visa.
 We give you current information that you can use with our step-by-step instructions and advice.
-We strongly believe in the KISS principle – “Keep it simple – Stupid” that the US Navy Research Team came up with decades ago.
+We strongly believe in the KISS principle – “Keep it simple – Stupid” that the US Navy Research Team developed decades ago.
 Unfortunately, Bureaucrats do not always share out sentiments.
 Bureaucrats are not concerned about creating user-friendly processes.
 However, in the case of Visa Applications, they are trying.

 When-Where-How do I get my Uganda Tourist Visa?